yhkim8046/yhkim8046/README.md

 🎓
-Graduated from Auckland University of Technology Majored in Computer and Information Sciences in Software Development Minored in Business management
+Graduated from Auckland University of Technology Majored in Computer and Information Sciences, Software Development Minored in Business management

 ###